visgl/deck.gl/docs/layers/cpu-grid-layer.md

 * Default: 'quantize'

-Color scale type, default is set to 'quantize'.
+Scaling function used to determine the color of the grid cell, default value is 'quantize'.
 Supported Values are 'quantize', 'linear', 'quantile' and 'ordinal'.

 ##### `material` (Object, optional)